Kids Books About Emotions

 Love Is, Diane Adams, illus.
 Claire Keane

-This story about what happens when a little girls finds a baby duck and proceeds to take care of it is SO sweet, and the pictures are just gorgeous.
+This story about what happens when a little girl finds a baby duck and proceeds to take care of it is SO sweet, and the pictures are just gorgeous.
 Watch out: it’s also a metaphorical story about motherhood that may or may not make you cry…

 My Heart, Corinna Luyken